 A day after your extraction, rinsing it may be permitted using saltwater.
 Make sure it is not too salty and use only a half teaspoon.
 When there is bleeding and swelling, it will normally end in a couple of days.

-No matter which extraction type you receive, they both will be taken care of by Uptown Family Dental .
+No matter which extraction type you receive, they both will be taken care of by the team at Uptown Family Dental .
 To get an extraction scheduled, give us a call at (971) 417-2135 today.